Skip to main content

 The Question: Where did the money go?

 The Method: We track appropriations from Congress to the specific contract award.
 Article I, Section 9 of the Constitution requires that "No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law."
 The Antideficiency Act (31 U.S.C. § 1341) prohibits agencies from spending more than Congress appropriates.
-The Government Performance and Results Act (GPRA) requires agencies to report on how they spend taxpayer dollars.
 We use the Digital Accountability and Transparency Act (DATA Act) spending data to verify that appropriations are spent as Congress intended.
-We expose "Zombie Projects" that burn tax dollars on systems that never launch, violating both the Appropriations Clause and the public trust.

 2. The Legal Investigation (Abuse)